reosablo/mgrcd-live2d/README.md

 ```

 `100101` in input parameter is a model id of Iroha Tamaki (School Uniform).
 To
-see all avaliable model ids, run `mgrcd-live2d list-model`.
+see all available model ids, run `mgrcd-live2d list-model`.

 `100100` in output filename is a scenario id of Iroha Tamaki's default behavior.
-To see all avaliable scenario ids, run `mgrcd-live2d list-scenario`.
+To see all available scenario ids, run `mgrcd-live2d list-scenario`.

 #### Generate Iroha Tamaki (School Uniform) model behaves like Christmas 2017 version